-- apply the whole of this increase next year, which would obviously generate additional income, but would definitely result in a "loss of income" (i.e. a charge to the HRA to offset some of the income) through rent rebate subsidy limitation, regardless of the fact that the increase in property valuations was factored into the limit rent calculations.
-This is because limit rents are assumed to follow a convergence path, and any increase in the convergence target would mean higher increases in limit rent each year until convergence is reached, rather than in one go. - phase in the increase, which would result in the additional income being generated over the remainder of the convergence period.
-This would result in no loss of rent income through rent rebate subsidy limitation as limit rents would then be converging with the higher target rents calculated using the increased valuations - 13.In the event that a decision is taken to increase property values in line with the above, the impact on rent levels and the HRA for next year would be as shown in the table below, with the "no change" option being also shown for comparative purposes.
+- a) apply the whole of this increase next year, which would obviously generate additional income, but would definitely result in a "loss of income" (i.e. a charge to the HRA to offset some of the income) through rent rebate subsidy limitation, regardless of the fact that the increase in property valuations was factored into the limit rent calculations.
+This is because limit rents are assumed to follow a convergence path, and any increase in the convergence target would mean higher increases in limit rent each year until convergence is reached, rather than in one go. - b) phase in the increase, which would result in the additional income being generated over the remainder of the convergence period.
+This would result in no loss of rent income through rent rebate subsidy limitation as limit rents would then be converging with the higher target rents calculated using the increased valuations .
+This would mean that the rent increase for 2013-14 be based on convergence with the revised target rents and that the target year for convergence be retained as 2015-16 - 21.
+The table below details the additional rental income.
+In the event that Cabinet decides to increase property values in line with the above, the impact on rent levels and the HRA for next year would be as shown in the table below, with the "no change" option being also shown for comparative purposes.

-It should be noted that any increase in the January 1999 valuations would be solely for the purposes of calculating target rents, and would not impact on the balance sheet value of the properties.
+It should be noted that any increase in the January 1999 valuations would be a one-off adjustment solely for the purposes of calculating target rents, and would not impact on the balance sheet value of the properties.